-June 9, 2013 note: A greatly revised and expanded version of Creating Sustainable Societies will be released in August/September 2013 under a new title, Economic Direct Democracy.
+October 21, 2013 note: A greatly revised and expanded version of Creating Sustainable Societies is expected to be released in fall/winter 2014 under a new title, Economic Direct Democracy.
 The new book will be uploaded to this website as a free PDF and will be available for purchase at Amazon and other booksellers.

 Creating Sustainable Societies: The Rebirth of Democracy and Local Economies, by John Boik, Ph.D.

 ISBN-10: 1470120968, ISBN-13: 978-1470120962

 Published in the United States of America by SiteForChange, Irvine, CA

 Pub Date: June 22, 2012, 170 pages, 6″ x 9″, Printed on demand by CreateSpace